gretkierewicz/dissertation/README.md

 - Containerization with docker-compose and deployment with heroku cloud service for easier changes reloading
 - Started project management with Clickup (free + easy github integration)
+- FIX / turning off verify for requests GET method (no SSL certificate) as it cause problems with production setup

 ### To be done: